Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 ## React Resize Detector

-- [react-resize-detector](https://www.npmjs.com/package/react-resize-detector) is helps for width automatically increase or decrease in pdf view port check it in the code for better understanding.
+- [react-resize-detector](https://www.npmjs.com/package/react-resize-detector) helps for width automatically increase or decrease in the pdf viewport check it in the code for better understanding.

 ## React SimpleBar

--[react-simplebar](https://www.npmjs.com/package/simplebar-react) is package use for control the size of pdf container -If you want to use this you must import css to layout.
+-[react-simplebar](https://www.npmjs.com/package/simplebar-react) is a package used to control the size of the pdf container -If you want to use this you must import CSS to layout.

 ```typescript
 import "simplebar-react/dist/simplebar.min.css";